-- Note 6 Receivables this policy has been updated to reflect that the impairment of short-term receivables is now determined by applying the simplified expected credit loss model. - Note 7 Financial assets this policy has been updated to reflect: - The new classification categories; - The measurement and recognition of loss allowances based on the new expected credit loss (ECL) model; and - The removal of impairment loss considerations for equity investments at FVTOCRE.
+- Note 6 Receivables this policy has been updated to reflect that the impairment of short-term receivables is now determined by applying the simplified expected credit loss model. - Note 7 Financial assets this policy has been updated to reflect: - The new classification categories; - The measurement and recognition of loss allowances based on the new expected credit loss (ECL) model; and - The removal of impairment loss considerations for equity investments at fair value through other comprehensive revenue and expenses (FVTOCRE).